Projects

 Cut over four frontends with a dual-impl flag that made rollback a one-line toggle instead of a deploy.
 Eliminated the next-auth dependency entirely, closed the outstanding advisories, and unified auth on a single modern library with better RBAC ergonomics.
 The dual-impl pattern became the template for the next round of high-risk library swaps.

-Impact: 4 frontends migrated, next-auth removed, zero auth downtime
+Impact: 4 frontends migrated (including the 5-8M pageviews/day jobseeker app), next-auth removed, zero auth downtime

 Tech Stack